-At Dentists & Doctors we are pleased to offer the latest in 3D digital technology to the people of Geelong, with our in house CBCT (3D X rays) we are able to accurately assess the position of your wisdom teeth and show you in real time any areas of concern.
+At Dentists & Doctors we are pleased to offer the latest in 3D digital technology, with our in house CBCT (3D X rays) we are able to accurately assess the position of your wisdom teeth and show you in real time any areas of concern.

-Our dentists will complete a thorough examination, take necessary photographs and x rays and discuss your dental surgery in Geelong.
+Your dentist will complete a thorough examination, take necessary photographs and x rays and discuss your wisdom tooth dental surgery in geelong.

 An impacted wisdom tooth can cause more problems besides pain, they include

 When an impacted wisdom tooth starts to erupt through the gums an infection can occur around the top of the tooth.
 Infection and swelling of the gums can cause increased pain and discomfort as well as bad breath and taste in the mouth.
 You may also find it difficult to swallow and feel unwell.

 When food becomes trapped between the wisdom tooth and the tooth beside it this creates the perfect environment for tooth decay to occur.

 An erupting wisdom tooth which is impacted often erupts into the mouth at an odd angle – this can cause an ulcer to form on the inside of our cheeks, tongue or gum on the opposing arch.